 This makes it virtually impossible for them to understand how they’re doing, and make adjustments during the month that could lead to better results, quicker.

 Therein lies the challenge or opportunity: providing team members with a “score” so they can embrace their work activity in the same way they embrace their recreational activities.

 Why A Scorecard?

-From my experience the data is usually there, but the formats of the available reports leaves much to be desired.
+From my experience, the data is usually there, but the formats of the available reports leave much to be desired.
 There’s either too much or too little data, the reports are difficult to modify, and when you export the data it’s difficult to build a report on your own.
 That is unless you’re a whiz at spreadsheeting data.

 What is a Scorecard?

 Let me first say this, in my book having a scorecard, is essential for EVERY busy business owner or team leader.